malach-it/developers.boruta/docs/provider-configuration/identity-providers/features.md

 __Choose session__ give the ability for the user to choose to keep current session or to create a new one on authorization

-__Webauthn__ give the ability for end users to register an authentication second factor with Passkeys.
+__Webauthn__ give the ability for end users to register an authentication second factor with Passkeys. __enforce Webauthn__ enforces to use webauthn as a second authentication factor.
-- __enable Webauthn__ gives to the users ability to activate webauthn
-- __enforce Webauthn__ enforces to use webauthn as a second authentication factor
+- __webauthn_options__ variable is available on Webauthn registration template, corresponding to an object with all attributes required for a Webauthn registration.

-__Time based One Time Password__ give the ability for end users to register an authentication second factor with TOTP.
+__Time based One Time Password__ give the ability for end users to register an authentication second factor with TOTP. __enforce TOTP__ enforces to use TOTP as a second authentication factor.
-- __enable TOTP__ gives to the users the ability to activate TOTP
-- __enforce TOTP__ enforces to use TOTP as a second authentication factor
+- __totp_secret__ variable is available on TOTP registration template

 __Registration__ give the ability for end users to register within the given identity provider.
 If activated the user have access to registration page and can provide its own credentials.